-UNDERSTANDING LED COLOR TEMPERATURE AND THE KELVIN SCALE
+UNDERSTANDING LED COLOR TEMPERATURE, THE KELVIN SCALE and MORE.

 Color temperature is a method of describing the color characteristics - warmth or coolness - of a white light source.
 Commonly referred to as the Correlated Color Temperature (CCT), it's a gauge of how yellow or blue a white light source appears to the human eye.
 The spectrum of color temperature is assigned numerical values, measured in degrees of Kelvin (K), on a scale of 1,000 to 10,000.
 Most Kelvin temperatures for modern lighting applications however fall somewhere on a scale of 2000K to 6500k.
 The color temperature of a light source lets us know what the look and feel of the light produced will be.